mwarning/KadNode/README.md

 A call as `kadnode-ctl import bttracker.debian.org` can be used to help KadNode to bootstrap into an existing network.
 Check `kadnode-ctl status` to see the rising number of known nodes.
 To announce an identifier just once, use `kadnode-ctl announce myname`.
-Any announcement will be dropped by other KadNode instances after 32 minutes and therefore need to be refreshed around every 30 minutes.
+Any announcement will be dropped by other Kademlia DHT instances (such as Transmission) after 32 minutes and therefore need to be refreshed around every 30 minutes.

 Please be aware that other people might use the same identifier.
 It is strongly advised to do additional identification/authentification